Under fire in Washington, Trump back in campaign mode in Iowa

-CEDAR RAPIDS, Iowa (Reuters) - U.S. President Donald Trump, under siege in Washington, defended his record at a raucous political rally in Iowa on Wednesday, rejecting a Russia investigation as a witch hunt and saying he was succeeding against all odds, despite no major legislative achievements.
+CEDAR RAPIDS, Iowa, June 21 (Reuters) - U.S. President Donald Trump, under siege in Washington, defended his record at a raucous political rally in Iowa on Wednesday, rejecting a Russia investigation as a witch hunt and saying he was succeeding against all odds, despite no major legislative achievements.

-"All we do is win, win, win,” he told a cheering crowd.
-His first tweet on Thursday morning praised the "special people" there.

 A feisty Trump spoke for more than an hour at a rally in Cedar Rapids that was similar to those he held during last year's presidential campaign.
 It included protesters escorted out by police, Trump attacking the news media and supporters waving signs saying "Drain the Swamp" in Washington.

-But Trump touted job gains and an improving stock market as evidence that his economic policies are working, and he lauded his wealthy appointees such as his top economic adviser Gary Cohn, a former Goldman Sachs executive, and Commerce Secretary Wilbur Ross, a billionaire known for his investments in distressed industries.

-"In those particular positions, I just don’t want a poor person — does that make sense?"
-Trump said.

-He also vowed he would eventually get funding for a border wall with Mexico, possibly with solar panels attached, despite congressional refusal thus far.
+But Trump touted jobs gains and an improving stock market as evidence that his economic policies are working.
+He vowed he would eventually get funding for a border wall with Mexico - possibly with solar panels attached - despite congressional refusal thus far.

 "We're thinking about building the wall as a solar wall," he said.
 "Pretty good imagination, right?
 It's my ideas."